-Walmart is buying Flipkart, SoftBank CEO says
+Walmart is buying India's Flipkart

-Walmart has agreed to buy India's leading online retailer Flipkart, one of the startup's major investors said Wednesday.
+Walmart has agreed to buy India's leading online retailer Flipkart, paying $16 billion for a controlling stake of 77%.

-The US retailer "is purchasing" Flipkart, Softbank CEO Masayoshi Son said Wednesday while presenting his company's earnings.
-He then quickly tried to clarify his comments.

-"Last night Japan time, [Flipkart] made -- reached -- the final agreement that Walmart is purchasing Flipkart," Son said, according to a simultaneous translation of his remarks in Japanese.
-"Last night, there was the official announcement.
-I believe it was an announcement.
-So...
-I believe that it was reached."

-Buying Flipkart would give Walmart access to a market it has been trying to crack for years.
+Flipkart gives Walmart access to a market it has been trying to crack for years.
 Foreign investment regulations have thus far prevented the Arkansas-based retailer from opening stores in India, restricting it to operating 21 wholesale distribution outlets.

+"India is one of the most attractive retail markets in the world, given its size and growth rate, and our investment is an opportunity to partner with the company that is leading transformation of e-commerce in the market," Walmart CEO Doug McMillon said in a statement.

-Walmart's interest in investing in the Bangalore-based firm was first reported in 2016, and a deal would boost its firepower in a battle with Amazon (AMZN) in the world's fastest growing major economy.
+Walmart's interest in investing in the Bangalore-based firm was first reported in 2016, and a deal boosts its firepower in a battle with Amazon (AMZN) in the world's fastest growing major economy.

 Amazon has long considered India one of its most important overseas markets.